 Drive garners Oscar Nom for Soundelux's Lon Bender and Victor Ennis Garner

-COW Library : Audio Professionals : Debra Kaufman : Drive garners Oscar Nom for Soundelux's Lon Bender and Victor Ennis Garner
+COW Library : Audio Engineering : Debra Kaufman : Drive garners Oscar Nom for Soundelux's Lon Bender and Victor Ennis Garner

 Drive, starring Ryan Gosling as an enigmatic Hollywood stunt driver who moonlights as a 'wheelman' and Carey Mulligan as his love interest, is a film noir-ish tale of a heist gone very, very wrong.
 The movie -- which got attention for some very gruesome scenes -- also stars Bryan Cranston, Albert Brooks (as you've never seen him) and Ron Perlman as the quintessential bad guy.

 The movie has also drawn some notice for its very unusual sound design, audio mix and use of music, generated by Soundelux's stable of talent including Supervising Sound Editor/Designer Lon Bender and Co-Supervising Sound Editor Victor Ray Ennis as well as Production Mixer Robert Eber and Sound One's Sound Re-Recording mixers Dave Paterson and Roberto Fernandez.

 So I didn't pass up a chance to see a screening of Drive at Todd-AO's main mix stage in Hollywood, followed by a panel discussion.
 I went with moderate expectations since car chases are not usually my favorite movie genre and I took the promise that I was in for an aural treat with my typical reporter's skepticism.